JoelCDL/gulp_template/README.md

 * Automatically add browser vendor prefixes to CSS selectors that need them

-* Lint JavaScript and Sass during the development and build processes

 * Concatenate and minify CSS and JavaScript during the build process

 * Minify PNG, JPEG, GIF and SVG images